-A maximum of 94 semester credits in transfer will be accepted toward an undergraduate degree.
+A maximum of 94 semester credits in transfer will be accepted from a 4 year institution toward an undergraduate degree.
+A maximum of 62 semester credits from a 2 year institution will be accepted toward an undergraduate degree.
 A maximum of 70 semester credit hours of an Associate of Arts Degree (A.A) or an Associate of Science Degree (A.S) from a regionally accredited two-year community or junior college (except as determined by articulation agreements).
-A.A. and A.S. degrees fulfill Morningside's general education requirements, with the exception of Integrative Experience.
+A.A. and A.S. degrees fulfill

+Morningside's general education requirements, with the exception of Integrative Experience.
 No more than 16 semester credits (24 quarter hours) of technical/vocational courses will be accepted toward a baccalaureate degree.